Why Compliance Matters in the Renewable Diesel Market

 What are RINs?

 RINs are unique numeric codes assigned to batches of renewable fuel.
-They are integral to the Renewable Fuel Standard (RFS), a federal program administered by the EPA to reduce greenhouse gas emissions and expand the United States’ renewable fuels consumption in the transportation sector.
+They are integral to the Renewable Fuel Standard (RFS), a federal program administered by the EPA to reduce greenhouse gas emissions and expand the United States’ renewable fuel consumption in the transportation sector.
 Each RIN corresponds to a specific volume of renewable fuel and serves as a tracking mechanism to ensure compliance with the RFS mandate.
 You can read more about RINS here.

 Why Retire RINs for Non-Transportation Use of Renewable Diesel?